 years immediately preceding the date of the application; and

 f. at the direction of the Nursing Council, successful completion of a Nursing Council approved competence

 Expanded practice for registered nurses

-In response to health consumer needs and the continual development of new health services, nurses often take responsibility for health care activities or roles outside their scope of practice.
+Nurses often take responsibility for health care activities or roles that could be considered an expanded practice role.
+Before undertaking an expanded practice role the nurse may complete further education practice with clinical supervision or complete an assessment.
 Before expanding practice, the nurse and the employer should together consider a number of issues, including:

 - identifying the legislation and standards that support the expansion

 - gathering evidence that health outcomes will be improved

 - developing organisational policies to support the changes

 - identifying what educational preparation, clinical supervision and assessment the nurse will require.